odoo/odoo/doc/reference/guidelines.rst

 etc. This must be done instead using the translate flag on the corresponding field.

-The rule is very simple: calls to the underscore method should always be in the form ``_('literal string')`` and nothing else:
+The method accepts optional positional or named parameter The rule is very simple: calls to the underscore method should always be in the form ``_('literal string')`` and nothing else: